trevorstam/seattle-javascript-401d27/09-rest-persistence/lab/LAB.md

   * link to your pull request

 ## Configuration
-Configure the root of your repository with the following files and directories.
+Configure the root of your repository with the necessary files and directories.
 Thoughfully name and organize any aditional configuration or module files.
+E.g.
 * **README.md** - contains documentation
 * **.env** - contains env variables (should be git ignored)
 * **.gitignore** - contains a [robust](http://gitignore.io) `.gitignore` file